How Does Crop-Hail Insurance Work?

 Climate change has brought extreme weather conditions to the world over the years.
 It affected the health and livelihood of the people, especially the farmers’ source of income – their crops.
 These unexpected weather conditions, such as hail, had resulted in risks and profit losses to crop businesses.
 It caused severe damage that ended the season of growing the crops.
 Apparently, it also brings up a remarkable yield loss.

 Crop insurance has made a big impact in helping the farmers recover from the unanticipated loss.
 Here in Denver, Colorado, we are very prone to hail so we came up with a better explanation of how hail insurance would work for you.
 This way we can help you in evaluating the advantages of purchasing this policy before that event happens.

 What is hail and why does it appear?

 South Dakota was the one who has experienced the fall of the largest hailstone.
 It was the first one in the United States and was recorded on July 23, 2010.
-It measured 8 inches in diameter and weighed 1.93 pounds.
-It was so big you could have imagined the worst scenario to the properties and crops!
+The hailstone was about 8 inches in diameter and weighed 1.93 pounds.
+It was so big you could have imagined the worst scenario for the properties and crops!

 How is hail formed?

 When the drops of water in the atmosphere freeze together with the thunderstorm clouds, hail is formed.
 Precipitation pertains to the water in the atmosphere and hail is a solid form of it.
 Ice balls, large ice pellets, and lumps are formed and they are called hailstones.
 These ice stones grow because of the colliding of water drops and therefore freeze again on the surfaces of the hailstone.
 Thus, these hailstones grow bigger in size and become heavy at the freezing level in the clouds.

 When does a hail storm start to fall?